Structure of Government

 Cheryl Marcelli, Office Manager

 The legislative authority of the Village of Hartville rest in its six elected members of Council.
 Most powers and duties of the Village Council are set forth in the Ohio Revised Code.
 They must reside within the Village limits for one year preceding their election.
-The Mayor Pro Tem is appointed by Council.
-All residents are welcome to attend Council meetings, held at 7:00 pm on the first (1st) and third (3rd) Tuesdays of each month (except Holidays) at the Village Hall, 202 W. Maple Street.
+The Pro Tem is appointed by Council.
+All residents are welcome to attend Council meetings, held at 6:30 pm on the second and fourth Mondays of each month (except Holidays) at the Village Hall, 202 W. Maple Street.
 See the Community Calendar for the next scheduled meeting.

 - Parks & Recreation